angr/angr-doc/INSTALL.md

 If you can import angr but it doesn't seem to be the actual angr module... did you accidentally name your script `angr.py`?
 You can't do that.
 Python does not work that way.

-# AttributeError: 'module' object has no attribute 'KS_ARCH_X86'
+## AttributeError: 'module' object has no attribute 'KS_ARCH_X86'

 You have the `keystone` package installed, which conflicts with the `keystone-engine` package (an optional dependency of angr).
 Please uninstall `keystone`.
 If you would like to install `keystone-engine`, please do it with `pip install --no-binary keystone-engine keystone-engine`, as the current pip distribution is broken.

+## No such file or directory: 'libunicorn.dylib'

+(alternate error message: `Cannot use 'python', Python 2.4 or later is required.
+Note that Python 3 or later is not yet supported.`)

+You need to define the `UNICORN_QEMU_FLAGS` environment variable for `pip`.
+See the section above on installing for macOS.

+## pthread check failed: Make sure to have the pthread libs and headers installed.

+(macOS) Try using GCC instead of Clang; see the section above on installing for macOS.